As a researcher, my work explores the intersection between technology and people. More specifically,

 Teaching

-Have taught introductory programming classes through a variety of programs for middle and high school
+Taught introductory STEM classes through a variety of programs for middle

 Contact